LaSharnda Beckwith, Ph.D.

 Gia Hamilton, Psy.D., LMFT

-As Vice President of Health, Wellness, and Recovery Services, Dr. Hamilton oversees the integration of services to embrace, equip, and empower vulnerable people in Southern California.
+As Executive Vice-President and Chief Program Officer, Dr. Hamilton oversees the integration of services to embrace, equip, and empower vulnerable people in Southern California.

 Dr. Hamilton joins LSSSC having served as Dean for the School of Behavioral Sciences at a local university.
 She has been licensed as a Marriage and Family Therapist since 2006 with clinical expertise in the healing of interpersonal trauma and trauma-informed care.
 As an American Association for Marriage and Family Therapy (AAMFT) Approved Supervisor, she enjoys working with MFT Trainees and Associates.
 Dr. Hamilton provides guidance and training for universities, organizations, and agencies focused on serving diverse, marginalized, and underserved communities.

 Mark Kuntz – Senior Director for Garden Grove/Orange County, Long Beach/South Bay, Riverside and San Diego

 Mark Kuntz supervises the LSS programs in Long Beach, North Hollywood, Orange County, Riverside County and San Diego County.
 He has provided Clinical Supervision and oversight of the staff and services in these LSS service sites for the last three years.

 From 2004-2017, Mark worked in management at several levels of the SCAN Health system.
 His last assignment was as Director of Contract Programs for Independence at Home (IAH).

 Mark is a licensed clinical social worker in the State of California.
 He received the Master of Social Work from California State University, Long Beach, CA, and the Bachelor of Arts from Concordia University, Irvine, CA.

 He has emphasized the importance of Emotional Intelligence, highlighting ways to be more aware of and empathetic with LSS clients.